juampabloheras/BraTS-GoAT/README.md

 anatomical template, interpolated to the same resolution (1 mm3), and skull-stripped.

 ## Description of Approach
-The strategy chosen involves framing the tumor segmentation generalization problem as a domain adaptation problem.
-In domain adaptation problems the aim is to simultaneously improve performance in all domains.
+The strategy chosen involves framing the tumor segmentation generalization problem as a domain adaptation problem, where the aim is to simultaneously improve performance in all domains.
 In this context, we define a domain as a group in an artificial clustering of the training datasets, and we aim to improve performance over all clusters.
-A natural clustering for this dataset would cluster based on tumor type; however, given that we do not have this information, the idea is to produce new clusterings using an unsupervised approach.
+A natural clustering for this dataset would be based on tumor type; however, given that we do not have this information, the idea is to produce new clusterings using an unsupervised approach.
 Furthermore, we plan to analyze the sensitivity of the model performance to the clustering approach chosen, and interpret the results to try to understand which sets of features improve segmentation.

 ## Navigating the Repo
 Radiomics results extracted from BraTS 2024 GoAT Training Dataset: /GoAT